What is Data Pitch?

 What is the process of evaluation?

-- a review, based on predefined criteria (see also Annex 6).
-The result of the review will be a list of companies to be invited to a face-to-face interview in London early November.
+- a review, based on predefined criteria (see also Annex 6 of the Guide to Applicants).
+The result of the review will be a list of companies to be invited to interview in early November.

-- an interview (approx. 45 minutes) with an expert panel.
+- a remote interview (approx. 30 minutes) with an expert panel.

 More details are available in the guide for applicants.